Void-Walker01/Syllanapse/Readme.md

 # 🚀 Syllanapse AI: Your Personal Academic Assistant

-This project is a submission for the Software Engineer Intern Task at **I'm Beside You**.
 Syllanapse AI is an intelligent agent designed to automate the student workflow, transforming dense lecture notes into actionable and personalized study materials.

 ---